microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

    - For workloads with varying usage or the need for flexibility, explore Azure Savings Plans.
 Savings Plans provide discounts while accommodating changes in VM size, family, or region.

 4. **Cost analysis:**
-   - Utilize tools like Azure Pricing Calculator and Azure Cost Management to perform cost analysis.
-Compare the potential savings of RIs and Savings Plans against pay-as-you-go pricing.
+   - Utilize tools like Azure Pricing Calculator and Microsoft Cost Management to perform cost analysis.
+Compare the potential savings of commitment discounts against on-demand pricing.

 5. **Regular review:**
    - Periodically review VM workloads and commitments.
 Adjust Reserved Instances or Savings Plans as needed to align with evolving usage patterns.